Explore English Tudor Masterpieces with Rory McCleery

 Two hours, thirty minutes (including tea break)

 Our workshop is open to all, although some prior choral experience and a familiarity with reading sheet music is recommended.
-Music will be provided on the day, and can also be sent out in advance as a pdf on request.
+Music will be provided on the day, and can also be sent out in advance as a pdf.

 ‘McCleery elicits performances that glow with golden purity and soul’ (The Scotsman)

-Rory is the founder and director of The Marian Consort, with whom he performs across the UK, Europe and North America.
-Under his direction, The Marian Consort has become renowned internationally for its compelling interpretations of a wide range of repertoire, particularly the music of the Renaissance and early Baroque, but also of works by contemporary British composers, and in 2017 was nominated for a Gramophone Award.
+Rory McCleery, ‘a countertenor and academic as well as conductor … combining boyish geniality with quite startling erudition’ (The Sunday Times), is the founder and director of Gramophone Award-nominated vocal ensemble The Marian Consort, with whom he performs across the UK, Europe, North America and the Far East.
+Under his direction, The Marian Consort has recorded eleven CDs with Delphian Records and has become renowned for its compelling interpretations of a wide range of repertoire, particularly the choral music of the Renaissance and early Baroque, but also works by contemporary British composers.
+Recent and upcoming performances include The Marian Consort’s Wigmore Hall debut, broadcast live on BBC Radio 3; a televised concert tour of Japan; and recitals in Finland, Croatia and in the Bascule chamber underneath Tower Bridge.

-Rory is much in demand as a guest conductor, workshop leader and programming consultant, and has led workshop sessions, study days and singing courses across the UK, Germany, Spain and the USA, working with choirs of all ages and sizes in repertoire from Tallis, Gesualdo, Purcell and Gabrieli to the music of James MacMillan and Howard Skempton.
-He is a passionate believer in the importance of music education and singing for young people.
+Rory is much in demand as a guest conductor and workshop leader, and has led singing courses, study days and choral workshops across the UK, Germany, Spain and the USA.
+He is a passionate believer in the importance of music education and singing for young people and is director of choral music at City, University of London.